 In 2011, the DLSAU Sciences Institute (AgSI) was established in the university’s satellite campus in Salikneta Farm, Bulacan to provide BS Agriculture students a practical farm laboratory that would facilitate the immediate application of the theories and concepts that they learned in the classroom.
 Furthermore, the satellite campus caters to high school students who wish to become future agriculturists but are unable to because of financial reasons.

-The university is presently headed by President Dr. Bjorn S. Santos, who was formally installed as the 18th president of the university during its 71st Foundation Anniversary.
+The university is presently headed by Br.
+Bernard S. Oca FSC, who was installed as the 19th president of the university in June 2021.

 Don Salvador Z. Araneta founded De La Salle Araneta University (formerly Gregorio Araneta University Foundation)—the first private agricultural school in the Philippines—in 1946, after World War II.